KOREAN BEAUTY ROUTINE FOR WINTER

 Ampoules are another leave-in treatment that address specific skin concerns.
 They are perfect to add to your nighttime skincare routine to intensively care for skin, as they contain far higher concentrations of active ingredients than your other skincare products.

-The best ampoule for winter skin: Mizon’s Hyaluronic Acid 100 Ampoule is the perfect ampoule to whip winter skin into shape.
+The best ampoule for winter skin: APLB Hyaluronic Acid Ampoule Serum is the perfect ampoule to whip winter skin into shape.
 This ampoule features hyaluronic acid to deliver moisture.